TL;DR β the best trade show lead capture apps by what your team actually needs

 - Work without WiFi.
 Trade show floors are connectivity black holes.
 If your tool dies when the network does, it's not a trade show tool.

-Of the eight apps below, none does all six perfectly.
+Of the twelve apps below, none does all six perfectly.
 The interesting question is which compromise fits your team.

 Related reading: Lead capture forms vs business cards: why digital wins in 2026